econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 Both of these formulations are motivated mostly by the goal of matching macroeconomic data.
 In our view, however, they are both difficult to defend given some facts we can robustly observe in microeconomic data.
 In particular, both models would imply that microeconomic households would be extremely eager to buy insurance to smooth away almost any risk to their microeconomic circumstances.
-While people do typically have insurance against large risks (fire insurance for the home, auto insurance for the car), the parameter values in these models required to match the microeconomic facts would justify consumers in spending a large fraction of their income on insurance of all kinds.
+While people do typically have insurance against large risks (fire insurance for the home, auto insurance for the car), the parameter values in these models required to match the macroeconomic facts would justify consumers in spending a large fraction of their income on insurance of all kinds.
 One particular example stands out: Households with either strong habits or a high Epstein-Zin instantaneous coefficient of relative risk aversion would be extremely eager to buy private unemployment insurance to supplement the default UI system provided by the state.
-And indeed, such private UI is available, and at prices such that a large fraction of households would be eager to buy it.
-Yet the fraction of households who participate in the private UI market is vanishingly small.
+Indeed, such private UI is available-- and at prices such that a large fraction of households would be eager to buy it if they had such preferences-- yet the fraction of households who participate in the private UI market is vanishingly small.

 %% MNW: "...match the microeconomic facts..."
 Should that be "macroeconomic facts"?
 I.e. if you put in the preferences that lead to smooth aggregate consumption (macro fact), then *micro* agents would be willing to buy a ton of insurance.